 DHP has a wide variety of suppliers ranging from large international companies to smaller, local suppliers in different industry categories.
-To manage the most important risks in the supply chain, DHP has adopted a risk-based approach to pre- qualification and contracting with suppliers.
+To manage the most important risks in the supply chain, DHP has adopted a risk-based approach to pre-qualification and contracting with suppliers.
 Thresholds are set both globally and locally to concentrate the effort where the risks in the supply chain are the highest.
 The main objective is to ensure that only companies which meet DHP's standards become suppliers.
-All suppliers are integrity checked in Dow Jones Risk Center.
+All suppliers are integrity checked in Dow Jones Risk Center tool.

-When we discover an adverse impact linked to our purchases, we engage in dialogue with the supplier to stop, mitigate and/or rectify the situation.
-When impacts cannot be rectified, we cooperate with the supplier to enable remediation that is proportionate to the significance and scale of the adverse impact.
+When we discover an adverse impact linked to procurement of products or services, we engage in dialogue with the supplier to stop, mitigate and rectify the situation.
+In addition, we reassess our supplier relationship and consider if it should be terminated.